Jelisa/Jump2Digital-2022-Backend-hackathon/README.md

 This project connects to a MySQL server and it creates and populates a database using the provided information.
 It then raises a server on the http://localhost:4000, or the enviroment HOSTNAME and PORT (it can also be provided when executing the program).

-The API can be accesed via the following URLs:
+Using the default values the API can be accesed via the following URLs:
  - http://localhost:4000/API : Is a webpage that provides a summary of what information each endpoint returns.
  - http://localhost:4000/API : Is a webpage that provides the links to each of the endpoints.
  - http://localhost:4000/API/orderbysize : Provides a Json containing all the companies information with the companies ordered by their size in ascending order.